Prof Stephen Dance

 For the past 20 years his main research area has been mathematical modelling of enclosed spaces.
 He has produced a number of computer simulation models with grants funded by EPSRC.
 This lead to work on improving the acoustics of spaces for classical musicians, redesigning the public address system on London Underground and producing devices to aid classical musicians.

-Currently, Dr Dance is supervising five PhD projects ranging from vocal load of opera singers to the assessment of integrated building integrated wind turbine.
+Currently, Prof Dance is supervising five PhD projects ranging from vocal load of opera singers to the assessment of integrated building integrated wind turbine.
 All the projects are funded or partially funded with the aid of industrial support.
 He has successfully supervised four PhD students to completion.

 Steve is also interested in the hearing of classical musicians, having tested more than 2000 students from the Royal Academy of Music and more than 100 from professional orchestras.
 He acts as a reviewer for all the major acoustics journals, and has been external examiners for UK Universities for both PhDs and taught courses.

-Dr Dance is currently a member of the following professional bodies:
+Prof Dance is currently a member of the following professional bodies:

 - Institute of Acoustics 2007 - ongoing